 Two women laughing and walking together outdoors after exercise, supporting overall wellness and healthy lifestyle habits that can help protect hearing

-The inner ear is extremely sensitive to changes in blood flow.
 The cochlea relies on a steady supply of oxygen and nutrients delivered through tiny blood vessels.
-When circulation is compromised, these delicate structures can become damaged.
-Exercise helps keep those vessels healthy, supporting consistent blood flow and reducing the risk of hearing loss over time.
-Here’s what research shows:
+When circulation is compromised, these delicate structures suffer.
+A 2023-2024 review found that regular physical activity may increase cochlear blood flow and help preserve hair-cell function.

-• Adults who engage in regular aerobic activity tend to have lower rates of age-related hearing decline.
+Adults who engage in regular aerobic activity have lower rates of age-related hearing decline.
+Even moderate activity like walking, gardening, and swimming is associated with measurable benefits.
+Aim for the standard 150 minutes of moderate activity per week.

-Additionally, exercise reduces the risk of type 2 diabetes and cardiovascular disease, both of which are independently associated with higher rates of hearing loss.
+Exercise also reduces the risk of type 2 diabetes and cardiovascular disease, both independent risk factors for hearing loss.

 Man sleeping with CPAP machine to improve breathing and sleep quality, supporting overall health and reducing risk factors linked to hearing loss

-Poor sleep and sleep disorders are linked to a higher risk of hearing loss.
+Poor sleep and untreated sleep apnea raise the risk of hearing loss.

-Sleep deprivation may damage cochlear hair cells and reduce the efficiency of auditory signal processing.
-People with sleep apnea, where oxygen levels drop repeatedly throughout the night, have significantly higher rates of hearing loss.
-Reduced oxygen can injure inner ear cells in ways similar to noise exposure.
+Sleep deprivation may damage cochlear hair cells and reduce auditory signal processing efficiency.
+People with sleep apnea — whose oxygen drops repeatedly throughout the night — have significantly higher rates of hearing loss.
+The cochlea responds to oxygen deprivation in ways similar to noise injury.

 • Aim for 7-9 hours of quality sleep per night.

-• Avoid sleeping with earplugs regularly as they can trap moisture and increase infection risk, which can impair hearing.
+• Avoid wearing earplugs every night as they can trap moisture and raise infection risk.
+Use them situationally for noisy environments.

 Close-up of medication capsules in hand, highlighting potential risks of ototoxic drugs that may contribute to hearing loss